zwhiteley-sky/FarmersList/README.md

         - `removeProduct(i)`: A method that removes a `Product` instance from the `products` array at a specified index `i` and updates the `total` property accordingly.
 2. Export the class using `module.exports`.
 3. Import the class into `index.js` with the name `Cart`.
+4. Save and run `npm test`.
+6 tests should now pass.

 ### Example